MuhammadKhoshnaw/BasicMVIApp/README.md

-The UI mappers are mapping our entity objects to the UID TO objects. for example, the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our movie class to the [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) notice that we are setting the base URL for poster path and we also change not average to string so it can be used easier by our UI.
+The UI mappers are mapping our entity objects to the UID TO objects. for example, the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our movie class to the [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) notice that we are setting the base URL for poster path and we also change average to string so it can be used easier by our UI.

 ```
 fun Movie.toDTO() = MovieUIDTO(